fraley/rota/howto/welcome.md

 Thanks!

-# Welcome!
+# Sportgo

-Welcome to Vallco Tuesday/Friday morning and Saturday night "Invite Only" pickup.
+[Sportgo](https://lite.sportgo.com/home) is used to send out event invites.
-You have been invited via sportgo using same **To:** address in your welcome email.
+You have been invited to [Vallco Pickup sportgo team](https://lite.sportgo.com/teams/MDMzYzFkZTJkODU5YmIxM2Q0NmNhZWZhNWM4NzMwYTU) using the same email address in the **To:** of your welcome email.
 Please look in your inbox for an email from **sportgo**, It should have a subject line **```Vallco Pickup is using Sportgo - Verify Your Membership```**.
 Please note, that the **sportgo** email may be in your spam folder, if so, please adjust spam settings.